-7.3 Limitations
+C. Limitations

 There are some limitations of our work.
 We compute the MaNG in the workspace, hence the approach does not scale well for agents with many degrees of freedom (e.g. snakes).
 We use an A^ graph search algorithm, which may not be optimal.
-Finally, we compute an optimal path for each frame, however there is no guarantee on coherence of paths across frames, or on convergence over a period of time.
-In fact, the optimal paths across two time steps may not be coherent, potentially resulting in noisy motions.
+Finally, we compute an optimal path for each time step, however there is no guarantee on coherence of paths across frames, or on convergence over a period of time.
+In fact, the optimal paths across two time steps may not be coherent (i.e. the immediate goal may change considerably), potentially resulting in noisy motions.

-8 CONCLUSIONS AND FUTURE WORK
+IX.
+CONCLUSIONS AND FUTURE WORK

-We have presented a novel approach for real-time path planning of multiple virtual agent, based on a new data structure - the Multiagent Navigation Graph (MaNG).
+We have presented a novel approach for real-time path planning of multiple virtual agent, based on a new data structure - the Multi-agent Navigation Graph (MaNG).
 The MaNG is used to simultaneously compute the paths of maximal clearance for a set of moving agents with independent goals.
 The MaNG is constructed dynamically using discrete Voronoi diagrams.
 We also presented culling techniques for accelerating the discrete Voronoi diagram computation and addressed undersampling issues due to discretization.
 We have demonstrated the application of our approach to real time simulation involving a large number of independent agents, each with an individual goal.